intershop/intershop-pwa/README.md

 Welcome to the Intershop PWA project!

-The Intershop PWA is an Angular-based progressive web app storefront for the the Intershop Commerce Suite.
+The Intershop PWA is an Angular-based progressive web app storefront for the Intershop Commerce Suite.

-The project and all contributions are made available under the [MIT license](./LICENSE).

 Accompany us on a journey for great cutting-edge eCommerce and take the chance to make it your journey, too.